linnykoleh/Spring/Notes.md

 		- Handles SQLExceptions properly
 	- Without sacrificing power
 		- Provides full access to the standard JDBC constructs
+- After getting configured, instances of the `JdbcTemplate` class are threadsafe.
+- It is thread-safe to inject a single configured instance of a `JdbcTemplate` reference into multiple DAOs.

 ![alt text](images/handout/Screenshot_39.png "Screenshot_39")